FalkoWiese/uacl_cs/README.md

 ##Documentation?
-The library consists of three modules
+The library consists of three modules:

  - *UaclUtils*
  - *UaclServer*
  - *UaclClient*

+There exist some class diagrams.
+One for every library.
+Please have look to the source tree.
+My intention was, to show them right here...

 ![UaclUtils Class Diagram](https://bitbucket.org/falko_wiese/concept_laser/src/06b8d0a653ebd2b7681d708026a3cdcdeabfa1e1/UaclUtils.png)